JohnnyXiangyu/GDExtension-VisualStudio-Monolithic-Template/README.md

 GDExtension template for Microsoft Visual Studio.
 (Windows Only)

+## Monolithic Project Specific
+Different from the brilliant [original template](https://github.com/JustinGdnz/GDExtensionVStudioTemplate), this template aims to build your extension directly into the game folder and to have them share a repository monolithically, so that one can emulate the experience of developing a game with both low-level language and high-level script.

+For this reason, a fourth field is added to addonsettings.json, "game_folder", which should be the direct parent directory where your project.godot file sits for the game itself.
+The generated lua scripts are changed to direct visual studio to output the built extension files into (game_folder)/addons/(addon_name)/bin.

+Don't forget to modify your gdextension file after setting up.

 ## Getting Started
 Before continuing it's recommended to have VS2022 installed as well as [Python 3.6+](https://www.python.org/downloads/windows/) and [SCons 3.0+](https://pypi.org/project/SCons/).